aliasgerovs/aliasgerovs.github.io/content/_index.md

               Responsibilities:
               - Student researcher specialized in deep learning model research and development.
               - Represented Azerbaijan in Hungary among world countries in World Robot Olympiad with project of optimizing traffic light timing for vehicles with using Open CV.
+              - Worked on student conference papers focusing on deep learning applications under the guidance of Dr. Ali Parsayan

     design:
       columns: '2'